Berrien Springs, Michigan

 Berrien Springs is a village in Berrien County in the U.S. state of Michigan.
-The population was 1,800 at the time of the 2010 census.
+The population was 1,910 at the time of the 2020 census.
 The village is located within Oronoko Charter Township.

 History

-Berrien Springs, like Berrien County, is named for John M. Berrien; "Springs" was added after mineral springs were discovered in the area.
-The village is the site of the earliest settlement in Oronoko Township, and was first known as "Wolf's Prairie" in reference to the 1,000-acre prairie in which it was situated.
-The site had been a village under the leadership of a Potawatamie man named Wolf.
-The first permanent settlers, John Pike and his family, arrived in 1829.
-Francis B. Murdoch, later known for his work as a freedom suit lawyer, was a co-founder of the village and the first lawyer in the county.
+Berrien Springs, like Berrien County, is named for John M. Berrien.
+"Springs" was added after mineral springs were discovered in the area.

+The village is the site of the earliest European-American settlement in Oronoko Township.
+It was first known as "Wolf's Prairie" in reference to the 1,000-acre prairie in which it was situated.
+The site had been a village under the leadership of a Potawatomi chief named Wolf.

+The first permanent settlers (according to European-American terms), John Pike and his family, did not arrive until 1829.

+Francis B. Murdoch was a co-founder of the village and the first lawyer in the county.
+(His surname was spelled as 'Murdock' in some records.)
+In 1831 he built a two-story log house, which is the oldest surviving example of its kind in Michigan.
+In 1973 this house was moved near courthouse square, to be part of that historic complex.